NOAA-EPIC/uifcw2025/Day1/README.md

 ssh-add /User/<username>/.ssh/id_ed25519
 ```

-where `username` is replaced with your actual username, and `(n)` is replaced by your assigned student number.
+where `username` is replaced with your actual username.

 If successful, you should see a message similar to the following: